The Boy on the Corner

 "Let me get those for you," she heard James say to a girl with long, red hair, and he pointed his wand at her things.
 "Locomotor trunks!"

-A loud groan resounded as the girl kicked him hard, the spell ending quickly.
+A loud groan resounded as the girl kicked him hard in the shins, the spell ending quickly.
 "I don't need your sodding help, Potter!
 Stay away from me!"

-Sirius and Hermione hissed in a breath when the girl kicked James again, and he hobbled over towards the pair with a wince.
+Sirius and Hermione hissed in a breath when the girl grabbed the trunk and shoved it violently so the end James in the leg as well, and he hobbled over towards the pair with a wince.

-"Honestly, what is with women and kicking the shins?"
-James grumbled, pushing his unkempt hair back."
+"Honestly, what is this new trend of hitting the shins?"
+James grumbled, pushing his unkempt hair back.

 "I think it's just you, mate," Sirius said, attempting to stifle a laugh.
 Hermione turned away to hide her grin.
 Sirius watched her with amusement before his eyes glazed, and he turned sharply away from her.